brandur/sorg/content/passages-drafts/004-roatan.md

 I like the camera so much that when I was carrying just my phone, I didn't feel the normal FOMO of not having a real camera system with me.
 People say that with every new iPhone release, but it really is becoming more true with every one.
 We’ve long since passed the point where most people’s phone is their camera, but more hobbyist photographers who tend to invest in more traditional equipment are going to be attriting to just smartphones too.
 That will likely eventually include yours truly -- notably, every photo in this newsletter was taken on an iPhone.

 ## Postgres 12 (#postgres-12)

+[1] “What few guests we were had quickly come to recognize each other by sight as the only living souls residing in the vast establishment.
+We were a very reserved group it seemed, and without exception, solitary.” -- _The Grand Budapest Hotel_

 [xkcd]: http://TODO